Bernardine Monastery, Iziaslav: Protection of the monument

 Instead, the BUPR administration, contrary to the Regulations on the Protection of Cultural and Nature Monuments, approved by the VUZVK and the RNA of the Ukrainian SSR on 10 June 1926, actively reorganized the premises and adapted them for their own needs.
 They also seized new premises that were not used by the religious community.
 As a result of the activities of the prisoners, the greatest damage was done to one of the finest-saved monasteries in Ukraine at that time.
 The walls between the monastic cells were destroyed, the masonry of the main walls was broken, a "huge hole was punched" in the former dining room.
 The work was carried out by prisoners in violation of construction technology, «smoke from the chimneys penetrated went through the wooden floorboards into the corridors of the second floor».
 Without any obvious need, gardens were cut down around the monastery, including age-old trees.
 In this regard, several unsuccessful attempts were made to alienate the monument on the use of BUPR.
 In 1931, the People's Commissariat of Education of the Ukrainian SSR joined the case of the protection of the monument.
 But despite all the efforts of the monuments, the former Bernardine monastery was finally transformed into a prison.

-By resolution of the Council of Ministers of the USSR of 24 August 1963 № 970 a complex of monuments ("Bernardine church, cells, walls with gates and towers"), located in the territory of the Izyaslav prison, under № 760 was taken under the protection of the state.
+By resolution of the Council of Ministers of the USSR of 24 August 1963 № 970 a complex of monuments ("Bernardine church, cells, walls with gates and towers"), located in the territory of the Iziaslav prison, under № 760 was taken under the protection of the state.

 St. Michael's Church and Monastery of Bernardines is listed in the State Register of National Cultural Property (monuments of town planning and architecture), security numbers of the complex 760 0–760 3, which also includes "walls with gates and towers".

 On 23 September 2008, the complex was added to the list of non-privatizable cultural heritage monuments.